Australia: Sustainability and Environmental Action

-Dr. Bragg is an environmental psychologist and has been teaching with the SIT Australia: Sustainability and Environmental Action program since 2000.
-She has an undergraduate degree in ecology and psychology from the University of Sydney and a Ph.D. from James Cook University in Far North Queensland.
+Dr. Bragg is an ecopsychologist and has been teaching with the SIT Australia: Sustainability and Environmental Action program since 2000.
+She has an undergraduate degree in ecology and psychology from the University of Sydney and a PhD from James Cook University in Far North Queensland.
 Her work and passion focus on understanding the psychological relationship between people and nature and using this to motivate profound social change and effective environmental action.
-Eshana is a member of the editorial board of Ecopsychology, a peer-reviewed, international journal dealing with environmental psychology.
-She has worked as a sustainability consultant with Sustainable Futures Australia, based in Byron Bay, for the past 13 years.
+Eshana is a member of the editorial board of Ecopsychology, a peer-reviewed, international journal of environmental psychology.
+She has worked as a sustainability consultant with Sustainable Futures Australia, based in Byron Bay, since 1998.
 In this position she specializes in the development of innovative educational materials and experiences as well as systems for organizational change, and she has managed award-winning projects.
+Eshana collaborates with visual artists and photographers and uses creative writing and interpretive writing to create effective social marketing campaigns for sustainability.
 She works in partnership with government, industry, and local communities (including Aboriginal custodians).

 In her role with the SIT Australia program, Eshana provides support to the academic director by facilitating student discussion groups, setting essay topics and grading, teaching research methods, and supervising Independent Study Projects.
-She also leads a two-day workshop on environmental philosophy in a rainforest meditation center at the beginning of the semester as well as an inspiring and practical workshop on ‘action for social change’ later in the semester.
+She also leads a two-day experiential workshop on environmental psychology in a rainforest retreat center at the beginning of the semester as well as an inspiring and practical workshop on “action for social change” later in the semester.

 Gina Crane, Homestay Coordinator

-Gina Crane has been the homestay co-coordinator for the Australia program since 2003 and prior to that was a homestay mother for six semesters.
-She is responsible for recruiting, vetting, and training homestay families, assigning students to homestays, and organizing social events associated with the homestay. .
+Gina Crane has been the homestay coordinator for the Australia program since 2003 and prior to that was a homestay mother for six semesters.
+She is responsible for recruiting, vetting, and training homestay families; assigning students to homestays; and organizing social events associated with the homestay.
 Gina is a qualified chef but now works in the field of community services.

 Laura Brennan, Lecturer and Program Assistant

 Laura Brennan has worked for the program since its inception in 2000.
 She handles the program’s accounting and behind-the-scenes organization.
 She also teaches various methods classes and has overall responsibility for the Aboriginal portion of the program.
-Laura has advanced degrees in accounting and Asian Studies, has taught at Hawaii Pacific University, and was co-academic director of the Cairns SIT Study Abroad program for four years.
+Laura has an advanced degree in accounting and a master's in Asian studies, has taught at Hawai'i Pacific University, and was co-academic director of the Cairns SIT Study Abroad program for four years.